Article Categories

 What is Advanced Copy Command?

-The Advanced Copy (or "cp") command is a built-in Linux command used to copy files or directories from one location to another.
+The Advanced Copy (or cp) command is a built-in Linux command used to copy files or directories from one location to another.
 This command comes pre-installed on most Linux systems, and it is widely used by system administrators, developers, and Linux enthusiasts.

-The cp command provides several options that allow you to customize copy operation, such as preserving file attributes, recursive copying, and more.
-However, by default, cp command does not provide any progress bar while copying or moving files.
+The cp command provides several options that allow you to customize the copy operation, such as preserving file attributes, recursive copying, and more.
+However, by default, the cp command does not provide any progress bar while copying or moving files.

 Why do we need a Progress Bar?

-Using "pv" command for Progress Bar
+Using "pv" Command for Progress Bar

-$ cp -r /path/to/source /path/to/destination | pv -lep -s $(du -sb /path/to/source | awk '{print $1}') >/dev/null
+$ tar cf - /path/to/source | pv -s $(du -sb /path/to/source | awk '{print $1}') | tar xf - -C /path/to/destination

-Let's break down command −
+Let's break down the command options

 Using "rsync" Command for Progress Bar